Jahia/open-source/README.md

 Jahia welcomes the community to take over active development of modules Jahia no-longer officially supports.
 Such modules and their corresponding codebases can easily be found using the [community topic](https://github.com/search?q=topic%3Acommunity+org%3AJahia).

 Do not hesitate to reach-out if you would like your forked module to be listed in the readme of the community module.

+## Jahia internal

+The following section is aimed at being used by Jahia employees and is detailed here to provide some insights about our internal processes.

+## Modifying a license or repository visibility

+Modifying a license or changing the repository visibility (PUBLIC / PRIVATE) is a sensitive topic and there is critical to make sure that such decision is supported at a company level.

+Before doing such changes, please create a ticket in the [OPENCODE project](https://jira.jahia.org/projects/OPENCODE/issues), a template will assist you in populating the ticket with the necessary details.

+You can reach out to the [Open-Source team on slack](https://jahia.slack.com/archives/CRNNE2J6T) may you have questions.

+## End of Support

+As mentioned earlier in this document, there might come a time when Jahia decides to stop officially supporting an Open-Source or Enterprise module.
+When doing so, please follow this process:

+### Open-Source module

+* Make sure the license is properly set (Apache2 or MIT)
+* Make sure the repository readme contains the "Open-Source" section and create the "Archived" section
+* Update the repository's topics, remove "supported" and add "community"
+* Archive the repository

+### Enterprise module

+* Create an [OPENCODE](https://jira.jahia.org/projects/OPENCODE/issues) ticket to enquire whether this module can be made Open-Source
+* Convert the module's license to either Apache2 or MIT
+* Update the Repository's readme with the "Open-Source" and "Archived" sections
+* Update the repository's topics, remove "supported" and add "community"
+* Archive the repository